chrislusf/gleam/README.md

 ### Easy to Customize
 * The Go code is much simpler to read than Scala, Java, C++.
-* Optional LuaJIT FFI library can easily invoke any C functions, for even more performance or use any existing C libraries.
-* (future) Write SQL with UDF written in Lua.

 # One Flow, Multiple ways to execute
 Gleam code defines the flow, specifying each dataset(vertex) and computation step(edge), and build up a directed